-The structure is manufactured out of a glued Kerto- Q LVL material which is arranged to an orthogonal (right angels) grid of 1,50m x 1,50m.
+The structure is manufactured out of a glued Kerto- Q LVL material which is arranged to an orthogonal (right angles) grid of 1.50m x 1.50m.
 Over 3000 different wooden elements were manufactured at Metsä Wood building component factory in Aichach, Germany and in total 2500 m³ of the panel was produced to form an exceptional light weight and extremely strong building.
 The wooden structure is covered by a polyurethane coating, that will protect the bonded elements against sun and rain.

 A city landmark

 In 2005, The Metropol Parasol won the third prize in the prestigious Holcim Foundation Award, for sustainable construction, with the jury saying:-

 “This building is a genuine monument that stresses the importance of the marketplace in the city.
 It is an aesthetically pleasing response to the frequently criticised loss of public space,”

 This is a wonderful space, you can climb to the top and on the walkways have a great views of this wonderful city, Metropal Parasol by Jurgen Mayer-Hermann